-4. Saute it for couple of minutes s.
+4. Saute it for a couple of minutes s.
 Add salt and lemon juice.
-Let it cook for another 4-5 minutes until the flavors mingle and sauce thickens.
+Let it cook for another 4-5 minutes until the flavours mingle and the sauce thickens.

 Garnish it with cilantro.
-Enjoy dal over the a bed of steamed rice.
-Dals can be great as a soup with a wedges of flat bread.
+Enjoy dal over the bed of steamed rice.
+Dals can be great as a soup with a wedge of flatbread.

-Dal is sometimes made with whole beans or lentils, or dried peas popularly known as legumes.
-The texture of dal can be adjusted to your preference, and made quite thin and soupy or very thick like almost pate’ spread.
+Dal is sometimes made with whole beans, lentils, or dried peas, popular as legumes.
+The texture of dal can be adjusted to your preference and made quite thin and soupy or very thick like almost pate’ spread.

 Basic spices make any lentils and legumes taste very good.
 It provides nutrition quick fix, easy to make and plus provides complex carbohydrates.
 Enjoy!
 Feel free to let me know How Your dal turnout!